 As an artist I value mystery and I accept that there are some experiences that cannot be quantified by data, but as someone with a deeply skeptical world view, I’m leery of anecdotal evidence.
 And there is the root of my problem: evidence.
 There is no scientific evidence — none of which I’m aware — supporting the effectiveness of the Solfeggio Frequencies.
 The “powers” attributed to Solfeggio Frequencies defy credibility, yet when listeners relate to me inspiring stories of spontaneous healing and transformation, my doubt inevitably shifts.
 Anyway, I’m intent on neither proving nor disproving these frequencies, simply to explain them as I understand them.

 What Are The Solfeggio Frequencies?

-The Solfeggio frequencies are a 6-tone musical scale.
-The syllables used to sing this scale are derived from the Latin hymn Ut queant laxis, also known as The Hymn of John The Baptist.
-In his book Healing Codes for the Biological Apocalypse, author Leonard Horowitz says that it was “revealed” to him that each syllable in this scale relates to a specific pitch and these pitches, or frequencies, each have an associated healing quality.
+Rather than sounding subjectively harmonically pleasing, the six tones that constitute the Solfeggio frequencies are based on shared mathematical properties and a connection to the Latin hymn Ut queant laxis, also known as The Hymn of John The Baptist.
+In his book Healing Codes for the Biological Apocalypse, author Leonard Horowitz says that it was “revealed” to him that certain syllables in this hymn relate to specific pitches and these pitches, or frequencies, each have an associated healing quality.